 It has always been quite clear to the Government that they could not participate in any conference which bound its participants beforehand as to the conclusions to be reached.
 The Government would equally decline participation in any arrangements for war-preparations or sanctions or any step which challenged the sovereign rights of Egypt.
 They have also been concerned at the exclusion from the list of invitees of various countries who should be included in the categories of signatories to the Convention of 1888 or of principal users.
 Without seeking to make invidious distinctions.
 I would like to say to the House that the exclusion of Burma is to us a particularly regrettable ommission.
-Yugoslavia, by virtue of being a succession State in respect of the Convention of 1888 and a maritime power, should also have found a place among the invitees.
+Yugoslavia, by virtue of being a succession State in respect of the Convention of 1888 and a mantime power, should also have found a place among the invitees.
 The Government of India, therefore, do not subscribe to the appropriateness of the list of invitees.

 They have sought clarifications from the United Kingdom Government and feel assured that their participation in the conference does not in any way imply that they are restricted to or bound by the approach and the principles set out in the joint communique.
-They recognise that Egypt could not and would not particiate in a conference on the Suez Canal to which she is merely an invitee and in respect of which there have been no consultations with her.
+They recognise that Egypt could not and would not participate in a conference on the Suez Canal to which she is merely an invitee and in respect of which there have been no consultations with her.

 The Government of India had to take a decision in the situation as it confronted them.
 India is not a disinterested party.
-She is a principle user of this waterway, and her economic life and development is not unaffected by the disputes, not to speak of worse development, in regard to it.

-Even more, India is passionately interested in averting a conflict.
-She is in friendly relations with Egypt, and associated with her in the acceptance of the Bandung Declarations and the "Five Principles".
-India has also good and close relations with the principal Western countries involved.
-Both these relations are hold in great esteem by us, as this House and all the world knows.
+She is a principle user of this waterway, and her economic life and development is not unaffected by the disputes, not to speak of worse development, in regard to it, also good and close relations with the principal Western countries involved.
+Both these relations are held in great esteem by us, as this House and all the world knows.
 The considerations and the criteria on which the Government had to base their decision, and not an easy one, is how best they could serve the cause of averting conflict and obtaining a peaceful settlement before it is too late.
 The House will appreciate the gravity of the situation as the Government have done.
 The settlement of this problem on the basis of the sovereignty and dignity of Egypt, and by agreement amongst all concerned. and the abandonment of postures of threats and violance, and of unilateral action by either party, are therefore of the utmost concern to India.